Stars draw public, but market brings money to Cannes

 It's enough to attract big names, like veteran producer Harvey Weinstein, and newcomers like media mogul Haim Saban.

-The Weinstein Co announced it had bought the U.S. distribution rights to the musical film "Sing Street" set in Dublin during the 1980s, with a soundtrack from U2's Bono and the Edge, for what trade publications said was $3 million.
+The Weinstein Co announced it had bought the U.S. distribution rights to the musical film "Sing Street" set in Dublin during the 1980s, with a soundtrack from U2's Bono and the Edge, for what trade publications said was $3 million (1.7 million pounds).

 It also struck a deal with producers Emile Sherman and Iain Canning, who were behind the global hit "The King's Speech", for worldwide rights to "Lion" about a five-year-old Indian boy who takes the wrong train and is separated from his family for decades, for a reported $12 million.